-The yarrow plant grows commonly and is edible and medicinal.
-Yarrow’s benefits range from stopping blood flow from cuts to being good for dry skin.
-Make an herbal salve to easily access yarrow’s medicinal uses!
+The yarrow plant grows commonly and is edible and topically useful.
+Yarrow’s herbal support makes it incredibly helpful in a salve.
+Learn how to create a salve to easily access yarrow’s topical uses!

 About Yarrow Plant